CORPORATE GOVERNANCE - GUIDELINES

 Other Public Company Directorships

-The Company believes that participation by Board members on the boards of other companies can provide such members with experience and insight beneficial to the Board and the Company.
-Accordingly, the Company does not have a policy limiting the number of other public company boards of directors upon which a Director may sit; however, in connection with the evaluation of any Director nominee, whether or not he or she is an existing Director, the Nominating and Corporate Governance Committee and the Board consider whether service on other boards will unreasonably detract from the nominee’s ability to fulfill his or her responsibilities and duties to the Company and further review will be given if a nominee serves on more than four other public company boards (excluding the Company’s Board).
-In addition, Directors and senior officers should advise the Chair of the Nominating and Corporate Governance Committee in advance of accepting an invitation to serve on another corporate board.
+The Company believes that participation by Board members on the boards of other companies can provide such members with experience and insight beneficial to the Board and the Company; however, Directors should not serve on more than four other boards of public companies in addition to the Board of the Company the Company.
+In connection with the evaluation of any current or prospective Director, the Nominating and Corporate Governance Committee and the Board consider whether service on other boards will unreasonably detract from the nominee’s ability to fulfill his or her responsibilities and duties to the Company.
+Directors and senior officers should advise the Chair of the Nominating and Corporate Governance Committee in advance of accepting an invitation to serve on another corporate board.

 Change in Principal Occupation